larsnaesbye/larsnaesbye/README.md

+Hi, I'm Lars.

-I make open data [@Kortforsyningen](https://github.com/Kortforsyningen) / [@Dataforsyningen](https://github.com/dataforsyningen).
+For a living, I make open data [@Kortforsyningen](https://github.com/Kortforsyningen) / [@Dataforsyningen](https://github.com/dataforsyningen) for the general public.

-Also does open source, plays and composes music, does TTRPGs and reads space exploration news.
+I also do open source, play and compose music, play TTRPGs and read space exploration news.

 Motto: Feet on the ground, nose in the sky, heart on the sleeve.